danielh-official/things-3-progress-tui/README.md

 brew install danielh-official/tap/things-3-progress-tui
 ```

+## How To Use

-Activate with:
+Activate in Terminal with:

 ```bash
 things-progress
 ```

-**Note**: This app is macOS-only and requires Things 3 to be installed.

 ## Developing